xxoolm/Hive-Custom-Component/README.md

 ![CodeQL](https://github.com/Pyhive/HA-Hive-Custom-Component/workflows/CodeQL/badge.svg)

 This is a custom version of the Home Assistant Hive component.
-This version will setup the Home assitant hive component, but will also take device attributes within the hive system and set them up as individual sensors e.g `Living Room Lamp Battery Level`
+This version will setup the Home assistant hive component, but will also take device attributes within the hive system and set them up as individual sensors e.g `Living Room Lamp Battery Level`